jjmontesl/ddd/README.md

 If you need some ideas, here are some areas that need help:

 - Adding and documenting examples and tutorials.
-- Help with OSM the road and roadlines connectity code.
-- Improving the OSM generation pipeline.
 - Create a simple and flexible tree procedural generator and tree prefabs.
 - Adding other model packs and/or improving the aspect of the current assets pack.
+- Improve the OSM generation pipeline.
+- Improve road, signals and roadlines connectivity code.
+- Improve the HTML Viewer (BabylonJS + Javascript)

 Do not hesitate to get in touch if you have any question.